Professor of Global Governance

 Australian National University

 Anthea Roberts is a professor at the School of Regulation and Global Governance (RegNet) who specializes in public international law, international economic law, comparative international law, geoeconomics, and narrative economics.
-Prior to joining the ANU, Roberts taught at the London School of Economics, Columbia Law School, and Harvard Law School.
-She is currently a visiting professor at the Graduate Institute/University of Geneva.
+She is the Director of the ANU Centre for International Governance and Justice and Chair of the Geoeconomics Working Group, is a repeat Visiting Professor at Harvard Law School, and formerly taught at the London School of Economics, Columbia Law School, and Harvard Law School.
+She is currently working on a variety of issues relating to governing in complexity, including policy-making at the intersection of economics, security, social issues and the environment.

 Areas of Expertise